 To run a root cause analysis, APM constructs a causality chain linking cause and effect.
 The probable cause is connected to the impacted applications.
 With this methodology, APM can focus on the cause of the problem.

 Root cause analysis also enables identifying the impact of system changes.
 IT teams can calculate the potential impact of any planned changes in this way and take action accordingly.

 APM tools can support the analytics capabilities of an enterprise with their data collection capabilities.
 Businesses can leverage APM tools to monitor their key performance indicators (KPIs), including financial metrics.
 For example, shopping cart abandonment rates, shopping cart conversions, and even the financial value of a transaction are some of the KPIs that can be tracked for e-commerce companies.

 Application Monitoring by IT Operations Teams

 IT operations teams are generally tasked with keeping the system infrastructure operating efficiently and smoothly.
-The most common use of APM in IT operations is to track application health and to identify application problems.
-APM can achieve this by monitoring application performance and send early-warning notifications of performance issues.
-Plus, it can run root cause analysis to understand the reasons of performance issues and avoid them happening again.
+The most common use of APM in IT operations is to track application health and identify application problems.
+APM can achieve this by monitoring application performance and sending early-warning notifications of performance issues.
+Plus, it can run root cause analysis to understand the reasons for performance issues and avoid them happening again.